ALIGN: Advanced Query Initialization with LiDAR-Image Guidance for Occlusion-Robust 3D Object Detection: Abstract

 \section{Abstract}

-Recent query-based 3D object detection methods using camera and LiDAR inputs have shown strong performance, but existing query initialization strategies—such as random sampling or BEV heatmap-based sampling—often result in inefficient query usage and reduced accuracy, particularly for occluded or crowded objects.
+Recent query-based 3D object detection methods using camera and LiDAR inputs have shown strong performance, but existing query initialization strategies, including random and BEV heatmap-based sampling, still suffer from fundamental limitations.
+Random sampling uniformly distributes queries across the scene without object awareness, leading to inefficient focus and slow convergence.
+Heatmap-based sampling selects salient BEV regions but often overlooks occluded or small objects whose features are weak or invisible.
 To address this limitation, we propose \textbf{ALIGN} (\textbf{A}dvanced query initialization with \textbf{L}iDAR and \textbf{I}mage \textbf{G}uida\textbf{N}ce), a novel approach for occlusion-robust, object-aware query initialization.
-Our model consists of three key components: (i) Occlusion-aware Center Estimation (OCE), which integrates LiDAR geometry and image semantics to estimate object centers accurately; (ii) Adaptive Neighbor Sampling (ANS), which generates object candidates from LiDAR clustering and supplements each object by sampling spatially and semantically aligned points around it; and (iii) Dynamic Query Balancing (DQB), which adaptively balances queries between foreground and background regions.
-Our extensive experiments on the nuScenes benchmark demonstrate that ALIGN consistently improves performance across multiple state-of-the-art detectors, achieving gains of up to +0.9 mAP and +1.2 NDS, particularly in challenging scenes with occlusions or dense crowds.
+Our approach aligns 3D LiDAR geometry with 2D image semantics to estimate reliable object centers and adaptively place queries around them.
+In addition, it maintains a controlled budget of background queries to preserve global coverage, producing a tightly coupled routine that remains effective in both sparse and crowded scenes.
+Extensive experiments on the nuScenes benchmark show that ALIGN consistently improves performance across multiple state-of-the-art detectors, achieving gains of up to +0.9 mAP and +1.2 NDS, particularly under occlusion and dense traffic.
 Our code will be publicly available upon publication.